f18m/rpi2home-assistant/README.md

 # ha-alarm-raspy2mqtt

 Small Python daemon to transform a Raspberry into a bridge from GPIO pins and MQTT, for HomeAssistant usage.
-In particular this software allows:
+In particular this software allows to:
-* sample a wide range of electrical signals (voltages), from 3V-48V AC or DC, using a dedicated Raspberry HAT
+* sample a wide range of electrical signals (voltages) from 3V-48V AC or DC, using a dedicated Raspberry HAT, and publish them on MQTT
-* sample 3.3V inputs from Raspberry GPIO pins
+* sample 3.3V inputs from Raspberry GPIO pins directly (with no isolation/protection/HAT), and publish them on MQTT
-* use Raspberry GPIO pins in output mode to activate relays
+* listen to MQTT topics and use Raspberry GPIO pins in output mode to activate relays, using a dedicated Raspberry HAT / relay board

 All these features are implemented in an [Home Assistant](https://www.home-assistant.io/)-friendly fashion.
 For example, this small utility also subscribes to MQTT to apply "switch" configurations to drive loads.